-Celtics center Nikola Vucevic has to wait patiently for his fractured right ring finger to heal but he’s hopeful he can play again before the playoffs.
+Celtics center Nikola Vucevic has to wait patiently for his fractured right ring finger to heal, but he’s hopeful he can return to action before the playoffs begin.

 “The good thing is I can still do some stuff on the court,” he said, per Gary Washburn of the Boston Globe.
 “That will help me for when I come back [to be in] shape, and hopefully I get a couple games before the playoffs, get back in rhythm with the guys that week between regular season and playoffs, everything going as smoothly as possible.”

-Vucevic suffered the injury on March 6 and is expected to miss at least a month.
+Vucevic suffered the injury on March 6 and was formally ruled out for at least three-to-four weeks.

 “So far I haven’t had much pain or anything; everything has been going well,” he said.
 “The swelling is coming down and been working the range of motion.
 So hopefully the X-ray is clean at three weeks and I can start doing some stuff and just getting back to being comfortable and building strength in the hand.”